Kanthaswamy: Release

 The original Tamil version of the film was given a "U" certificate, along with some cuts by the Indian Censor Board.
 Additionally, the Telugu version Mallanna was granted a U/A certificate, with a few cuts from the Board.
 Some theaters reduced 15 minutes of Brahmanandam's comedy from the Telugu version.
 Due to Raghuvaran's death, the release was postponed.

 Reception

 Critical response

-Kanthaswamy received mixed reviews from critics, with praise for Vikram and Shriya's performances, the soundtrack, background score, and plot.
-However the film's editing, writing, and length received criticism.

-Indiaglitz reviewed that "the movie was delight to watch and praised Shriya that as a cool cat, she plays a perfect foil to Vikram in the film".
-Sify also reviewed that "the movie was a roller coaster ride of pure unadulterated masala.
+Sify reviewed that "the movie was a roller coaster ride of pure unadulterated masala.
 It praised Vikram and Shriya saying while Vikram rocked and the film belongs to him, Shriya sizzled throughout and carried the glamorous role with élan and the attitude".
 Rediff gave the film 2.5/5 stars and commented: "Watch Kandhasamy for its beautiful locales, a ravishing heroine, and Vikram's smile but go with nil expectations as this particular super-hero doesn't have much to offer a discerning viewer".
-Behindwoods rated the film 2/5 and stated that it was "A hollow hype".
-Cinema Chaat gave the film 3.5/5 stars, and stated that "Kanthaswamy is not a great film, but instead serves as an excellent example of what might have been."

-For the Telugu version Mallanna, Fullhyd.com gave the film a positive rating of 3.25/5, writing that "Well, it's been long since we saw the good guys consistently act much smarter than the bad guys.
-And for that alone, Mallanna comes out a winner."
-Idlebrain gave the film a rating of two-and-a-half out of five and noted that "On a whole, Mallana is an example of what happens when popular screenplay goes wrong in any of Shankar's movies".
+For the Telugu version Mallanna, Jeevi of Idlebrain gave the film a rating of two-and-a-half out of five and noted that "On a whole, Mallana is an example of what happens when popular screenplay goes wrong in any of Shankar's movies".